6 maintenance planning steps to get you out of firefighting mode

 It is usually the responsibility of the maintenance supervisor to confirm that the maintenance work meets the required quality standards, usually through selected planned job observations.
 The planner (or, in some instances, a maintenance scheduler) should monitor outstanding schedules or work requests to ensure that the planned work was actually done.

-Analyze the root cause of major failures and take corrective action to prevent recurrence.
+Analyse the root cause of major failures and take corrective action to prevent recurrence.
 Corrective action could include training, a change to the preventive maintenance programme or equipment redesign.
 Breakdown or failure of the management process is often overlooked in a major failure.
 In those cases, corrective action may be a systems upgrade.